Crullg2/Power-Apps/Decision Tool/Readme.md

 - Quickly assess the scale and complexity of a problem
 - Reduce ambiguity when deciding whether to escalate an issue
 - Align problems with appropriate Lean or PI tools
-- Does not require a datasource but can add one for tracking.
+- Does not require a datasource but can add one for tracking

 ---